rauf-mifteev/DEND_PostgreSQL_Data_Modeling/README.md

 # DEND_PostgreSQL_Data_Modeling
-Data Modeling in PostreSQL using SQL and Python
+Data Modeling in PostgreSQL using SQL and Python